 - To fit the battery (5), line it up with the receptacle on the tool.
-Slide the battery into the receptacle and push until the battery snaps into place. - To remove the battery, push the release buttons (12) while at the same time pulling the battery out of the receptacle.
+Slide the battery into the receptacle and push until the battery snaps into place. - To remove the battery, push the release buttons (11) while at the same time pulling the battery out of the receptacle.

-Fitting and removing a drill bit or screwdriver bit
+Fitting and removing a screwdriver bit or socket(fig. C)

-This tool is fitted with a keyless chuck to allow for an easy exchange of bits.
+This tool is fitted with a quick release chuck to allow for an easy exchange of bits.